Joao-Nogueira-gh/match-maker/README.md

-# MPEI-project
+# MatchMaker

-* verify file content with my mpei repo
+* Documentation and optimization of the MatchMaker(v1.0) app